-- The company does not have any transactions during the year with the struck off companies or balance at the end of year with such companies. - The company does not have any Benami property and no proceedings have been initiated or pending against the company for holding any Benami property, under the Benami Transactions (Prohibitions) Act, 1988 (45 of 1988) and the rules made thereunder - The company has not traded or invested in Crypto currency or Virtual Currency during the current and previous financial year. - The company has not undertaken any transaction which is not recorded in the books of accounts that has been surrendered or disclosed as income during the year in the tax assessments under the Income Tax Act, 1961 (such as, search or survey or any other relevant provisions of the Income Tax Act, 1961). - The company has not been declared a 'Wilful Defaulter' by any bank or financial institution (as defined under the Companies Act, 2013) or consortium thereof, in accordance with the guidelines on wilful defaulters issued by the Reserve Bank of India. - 45.
+- The company does not have any transactions during the year with the struck off companies or balance at the end of year c) with such companies. - The company does not have any Benami property and no proceedings have been initiated or pending against the company d) for holding any Benami property, under the Benami Transactions (Prohibitions) Act, 1988 (45 of 1988) and the rules made thereunder - The company has not traded or invested in Crypto currency or Virtual Currency during the current and previous financial year. e) - f) The company has not undertaken any transaction which is not recorded in the books of accounts that has been surrendered or disclosed as income during the year in the tax assessments under the Income Tax Act, 1961 (such as, search or survey or any other relevant provisions of the Income Tax Act, 1961). - The company has not been declared a 'Wilful Defaulter' by any bank or financial institution (as defined under the Companies d) Act, 2013) or consortium thereof, in accordance with the guidelines on wilful defaulters issued by the Reserve Bank of India. - 45.
 The figures of the previous years have been regrouped / rearranged wherever necessary.
 There are no significant regrouping / re-classification during the year under report.

-Chartered Accountants (formerly Khimji Kunverji & Co LLP) Registration No.:105146W/W100621
+For and on Behalf of KKC & Associates LLP Chartered Accountants (formerly Khimji Kunverji & Co LLP) Registration No.:105146W/W100621